Inugami-san to Nekoyama-san: Manga

+Volumes

 Anime

-An anime television series adaptation aired in Japan from April 10 to June 26, 2014 on TV Saitama, with later airings on KBS, tvk, AT-X and Sun TV, and was also simulcast on Niconico, Bandai Channel, and Crunchyroll.
+An anime television series adaptation aired in Japan from April 11 to June 27, 2014, on TV Saitama, with later airings on KBS, tvk, AT-X and Sun TV, and was also simulcast on Niconico, Bandai Channel, and Crunchyroll.
 The series was directed, produced and written by Shinpei Nagai at studio Seven.
 The ending theme is "Zettai♡Fukujū Sengen" (絶対♡服従宣言) by Sumire Uesaka and Nao Tōyama.
 The series was released on Blu-ray Disc and DVD on July 18, 2014, and includes an unaired episode.